shahmeert/Winhacks2025/README.md

 Select 'Load unpack'.
 Search for directory of repo.

+Click on the puzzle piece icon for extentions and turn our extention on.
 BAM!!
 You are ready to stay productive and studying!

 How it works: